apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Meta stock rises 4% as it beats earnings estimates**
+**Remarks by President Biden and Prime Minister Anthony Albanese of Australia in Joint Press Conference**

-You can read more about it [here](https://finance.yahoo.com/news/meta-stock-rises-4-as-it-beats-earnings-estimates-204612743.html).
+You can read more about it [here](https://www.whitehouse.gov/briefing-room/speeches-remarks/2023/10/25/remarks-by-president-biden-and-prime-minister-anthony-albanese-of-australia-in-joint-press-conference/).

 ## Requirements
 - Python 3.8